Skip to contents

 count

 Logical.
-If `TRUE`, display a text progress bar while building the PAM.
+If `TRUE`, displays a progress bar for species processing.

 Value